jmcnamara/xlsxwriter.lua/dev/docs/source/index.rst

    **XlsxWriter**

-Xlsxwriter is a Lua  module that can be used to write text, numbers and formulas to multiple worksheets in an Excel 2007+ XLSX file.
+Xlsxwriter can be used to write text, numbers and formulas to multiple worksheets in an Excel 2007+ XLSX file.
 It supports features such as: